titu1994/Neural-Style-Transfer/README.md

 - Uses AveragePooling2D inplace of MaxPooling2D layers
-The original paper uses AveragePooling for better results
+The original paper uses AveragePooling for better results, but this can be changed to use MaxPooling2D layers via the argument `--pool_type="max"`.
+By default AveragePooling is used, since if offers smoother images, but MaxPooling applys the style better in some cases (especially when style image is the "Starry Night" by Van Goph.

 - Style weight scaling
 - Rescaling of image to original dimensions, using lossy upscaling present in scipy.imresize()